MarianoOG/Lesson-Notes-Secure-and-Private-AI/60DaysOfUdacity.md

 Its mid-related but I have also been reviewing some topics about probability.
 It includes things like Markov chains so I guess it has something to do with the topic.

+## Day 16

+I watched the The LinkedIn Guide to Getting Interviews without Applying.
+Part 1: Profile Optimization https://youtu.be/vMFxH5zH1Fo Not necessarily part of the course but part of Udacity.

 ## Todo list

 - Finish lesson notes and proyects